 - 1861 - John Ireland was a delegate to the Secession Convention.
 He joined the Confederate Army and quickly advanced to Lieutenant Colonel of a company of soldiers that took the Texas coast.
 Anne Maria Penn Ireland closed their home in Sequin and moved to the area of the troops where she was a nurse and mentor.

 - 1883 - John Ireland was elected Governor.
-Anne Marie Penn Ireland did not share in her political ambitions.
+Anne Marie Penn Ireland did not share in his political ambitions.
 She assumed the duties of official entertainment which was expected of her, but she had no desire to become actively engaged in the Austin social scene.

 - Anne Marie Penn Ireland's gown was presented to the collection by her granddaughter, Mrs. J. G. Wilcox, through the San Antonio de Bexar Chapter of the Daughters of the American Revolution of San Antonio, Texas.